ibexa/documentation-developer/docs/guide/bundles.md

 ## Built-in bundles

-The eZ Platform directory contains multiple sub-directories.
-Each sub-directory is dedicated to a specific part of the system and contains a collection of logically related files.

-!!! tip

-    You can see the bundles that are automatically installed with eZ Platform in [composer.json](https://github.com/ezsystems/ezplatform/blob/master/composer.json).

-The following tables give an overview of the main eZ Platform directories.
+The following tables give an overview of the main eZ Platform bundles.

 ### Core bundles